ember-learn/ember-blog/content/the-ember-times-issue-173.md

 ---

 👋 Emberistas! 🐹

-Beta release of ember-template-lint v3 ✅,
-Prettier for .hbs 😀
-Learn more Ember.js in 2021 💡,
-New Ember-related podcasts 🎙,
-Pro Ember Data Book 📖,
+Beta release of ember-template-lint v3, Prettier for .hbs, learn more Ember.js in 2021, new Ember-related podcasts, Pro Ember Data book, and the EmberConf community spotlight!

 ---